Québec

 Woods

 Montréal boutique Woods is revered not only as one of the strongest boutiques in the city but one of the strongest litigation groups of any firm in Québec.
 Perhaps even more impressive is how the firm has etched itself this position while remaining the most unanimously revered in terms of collegiality as well.
 “Of course, we see Woods all the time,” states one peer, “but they are really more friends than competitors.”
 A client declares, “Woods is the firm to go to for the cases that tend to go the distance and don’t settle.”
-One client that has been observed to increasingly call on Woods’s service is Quebecor.
-“They have become the Quebecor firm of choice – the level of work they get from them is insane!
-Woods has always done a lot of telecom work but this past year, wow…” With an enviable degree of bench strength – with a healthy percentage of its staff ranked as litigation stars – Woods has also demonstrated its ability to reinvent and reinvigorate itself, with many of its stars “at the younger end, only in their forties.”
+With an enviable degree of bench strength – with a healthy percentage of its staff ranked as litigation stars – Woods has also demonstrated its ability to reinvent and reinvigorate itself, with many of its stars “at the younger end, only in their forties.”
+One peer observes, “The beauty of firms like Woods is that the founding partners, all of whom have either retired or are close to it, have built something that can visibly outlast them.”